 Brain tumor symptoms can vary according to tumor type and location.
 Symptoms can include:

 – Recurrent headaches

 – Changes in personality

 There are about 120 different types of brain tumors.
 They are generally named after the type of cell they developed from.
 Anaplastic astrocytoma and glioblastoma multiforme are the most common types of brain tumors in adults.
 These tumors are malignant and can sometimes spread to other parts of the brain.

-CyberKnife® robotic stereotactic radiosurgery (SRS) painlessly delivers precise beams of high-dose radiation to brain tumors and lesions, without incisions, hospitalization, or long recovery time.
-CyberKnife SRS is a non-invasive alternative to brain cancer surgery and can be used for brain tumors that are considered inoperable because of their location in the head, for those patients who cannot undergo brain cancer surgery due to their poor medical condition, or who refuse surgery.
-The CyberKnife System also can treat benign, or non-cancerous, tumors and other conditions, such as trigeminal neuralgia and arterial venous malformations (AVMs).
+At San Francisco CyberKnife, we treat brain tumors with the CyberKnife® Robotic Radiosurgery System.
+CyberKnife painlessly delivers precise beams of high-dose radiation to brain tumors and lesions, without incisions, hospitalization, or long recovery time.
+CyberKnife is a non-invasive alternative to brain cancer surgery and can be used for brain tumors that are considered inoperable because of their location in the head, for those patients who cannot undergo brain cancer surgery due to their poor medical condition, or who refuse surgery.